--h Print help text to standard output and exit. library Instead of compiling to an executable program, generate a Python module that can be imported by other Python code.
-The module will contain a class of the same name as the Futhark source file with .fut removed.
+-h Print help text to standard output and exit. entry NAME Treat the specified top-level function as an entry point. library Instead of compiling to an executable program, generate a Python module that can be imported by other Python code.
+The module will contain a class of the same name as the Futhark source file with . fut removed.
 Objects of the class define one method per entry point in the Futhark program, with matching parameters and return value. -o outfile Where to write the resulting binary.
-By default, if the source program is named 'foo.fut', the binary will be named 'foo'. safe Ignore unsafe in program and perform safety checks unconditionally. -v verbose Enable debugging output.
-If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error. -V Print version information on standard output and exit. -W Do not print any warnings.
-Werror Treat warnings as errors.
+By default, if the source program is named 'foo.fut', the binary will be named 'foo'. server Generate a server-mode executable that reads commands from stdin. safe Ignore unsafe in program and perform safety checks unconditionally. -v verbose Enable debugging output.
+If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error. -V Print version information on standard output and exit.

+-W Do not print any warnings.

+--Werror Treat warnings as errors.